 Cognitolite was developed in the UK and studied by researchers at Durham University’s Department of Neuronal Physics.
 Quietmind has been studying this device for 13 years.
 The Cognitolite uses 1068nm pulsed infrared LEDs that covers the whole head and shines light into the eyes.
 Cognitolite uses 1100

 Another device we use is the Vielight.
-It is much smaller and made in Malaysia and marketed from Canada.
+It is much smaller, Vielight is a Canadian company with product assembly operations around the world.
 It was cleared by the FDA for general wellness.
 Quietmind has studied this device since 2015.

 It has 5 powerful diodes compared to the Cognitolite’s 1100 LEDs and also has a diode that is inserted into one nostril to stimulate the nasal blood vessels.
 Our 13 years of clinical research experience has convinced us that combining neurofeedback and infrared light therapy using the Cognitolite or the Vielight, are worthwhile investments in healing and protecting our brain’s healthy functioning.

 Have you or someone you know experienced memory loss?

 Quietmind Foundation is recruiting subjects who are interested in joining a clinical trials using the Cognitolite device at home for 2 months.

 The theory about how reducing beta amyloid plaque could positively effect dementia symptoms has now been shown to be true in a recent report on the drug aducanumab which is an antibody therapy.
 The medication is likely to be brought to market once approval is obtained and Biogen is going to apply for approval in early 2020.

 This drug study result supports what we already know about transcranial photobiomodulation (TPBM) with 1068nm pulsed infrared light stimulation.
 We also know that there are no adverse side effects with TPBM and the cost of treatment is almost certainly going to be significantly less than lifelong treatment with aducanumab.